precocity/gcp-retail-workshop-2018/airflow/README.md

 # Airflow Hands-On Lab
 ## Overview
+In the previous BigQuery exercise you ran an number of DataFlow jobs manually.
+In a production environment you would want to automate these against some type of schedule.
+Airflow is the tool of choice for automating ETL jobs, due to its rich set of built-in operators and ability to create custom operators.

 This lab is designed to demonstrate how to use Terraform to create a compute instance and then configure an Airflow instance using Ansible.

-Precocity uses Terraform for overall infrastrucutre deployment and Ansible for the installation and configuration management of resources.
+Precocity uses Terraform for overall infrastructure deployment and Ansible for the installation and configuration management of resources.

 ## Hands-On
 ### Pre-Requisites